 Kremlin: Belfast's best gay owned dance club for men and women.
 The Kremlin is located at Donegall Street.
 Tel: 028 9031 6060.
 To find the Kremlin see our Location Map.

 Union Street Bar: Belfast's trendy award winning gay bar.
 Union Street, has excellent events every night plus a restaurant.
 Their Club nights are held in The Shoe Factory which is attached to the main bar.
 Check it out today.
 See our Location Map.

 Maverick Bar: The old Front Page Bar has been transformed into Belfast's Newest Gay venue.
 This lively gay bar is a great alternative at Union Street.
 Location Map.

 Forbidden Fruit presents SWAGGER @ El Divino: is the only place to be on a Monday nite.
-Forbidden Fruit on Monday now resides at El Divino (used to be called The Edge, Laganbank Road.)
+Forbidden Fruit on Monday resides at El Divino (Laganbank Road.)
 Check out their website www.eldivino-belfast.com.

 HOtel MOtel: After a disco nap the club nite returns to various venues around Belfast - see this website for updates or visit their facebook page.

 White's Tavern: gay friendly bar on Winecellar Entry with the occasional gay night.
 This a very friendly bar that is worth a look in the afternoon.
 The has been serving Belfast drinkers since 1630.

 The Spaniard: Gay friendly Cathedral Quarter bar and "Tapas Bar" at Skipper Street.
 The "Belfast/Basque" style bar is worth a visit for its tapas and cocktails.
 Great fun.
 Location Map.